 What is an HTML email table?

 In HTML email design, tables are uniquely valuable due to their consistent rendering across various email clients.
-In contrast with modern web design, where CSS is preferred for layouts, email clients often struggle with CSS, making tables the preferred choice for structuring emails.
-Email templates created with HTML tables are visually appealing and organized.
+In contrast with web pages, where CSS is preferred for layouts, email clients often struggle with CSS, making tables the preferred choice for structuring and styling emails.
+Email templates created with HTML tables are also visually appealing and organized.

 Why use HTML to create email tables?